Ares-Developers/Ares-docs/new/projectiles/splits.rst

 detonates otherwise.

-Refer to `Splits on ModEnc <http://modenc.renegadeprojects.com/Splits>`_ for a more detailled description of the logic.
+Refer to `Splits on ModEnc <http://modenc.renegadeprojects.com/Splits>`_ for a more detailed description of the logic.

 .. note:: The Splits logic has been de-hardcoded compared to :game:`Tiberian Sun`.
 The :tag:`AirburstWeapon`'s :tag:`Damage` is no longer multiplied by